wojtekmach/keathley.github.io/_posts/2015-05-24-atom-vim-mode-quick-escape.md

 ## The Solution

-To get this working you simply need to update your `init.coffee` and `keymap.cson` files like so:
+To get smash escape working you'll need to update your `init.coffee` and `keymap.cson` files like so:

 {% highlight coffee linenos %}
 #keymap.cson